Free Webinar: Good Viscosity Testing, now available to view on demand

 - Getting serious about viscosity: Using shear rate and shear stress for viscosity profiling

-If you would prefer a private webinar and consultation on viscosity testing for your company we would be happy to set one up for you, get in touch by clicking here.
+If you would prefer a private webinar and consultation on viscosity testing for your company we would be happy to set one up for you.